 Michael Laird Architects/Reiach and Hall Architects

 Located at the edge of a major crossing of the River Clyde, the site marks a gateway in the city and projects the College’s importance as a civic institution as well as creating a new landmark.
-New buildings are organised around two civic spaces - a cloistered garden and a grand hall - which encourage students to mix and realise opportunities for blended learning across disciplines.
+New buildings are organised around two civic spaces - a cloistered garden and a grand hall - which encourage students to mix and realise opportunities for learning across disciplines.

 Forsinard Lookout Tower, Sutherland (contract value not for publication)

-This tower was created to give conservation-minded visitors an elevated and striking look-out over the Flow Country and its blanket peat bogs and associated pools.
+This tower was created to give visitors an elevated and striking look-out over the Flow Country and its blanket peat bogs and associated pools.
 To minimise disruption to the peat, the construction is similar to that of an oil rig, built off 150mm diameter hollow piles driven to a solid base around 4m below the surface.

 Helensburgh Town Centre Public Realm, Helensburgh (contract value: £6.6m)

 The design ethos was to create a town centre with attractive, usable and flexible public spaces to support community events, festivals and markets.
 The scheme ingeniously incorporates an outdoor museum.
 The walkways, soft landscaped areas, tree lines and lighting columns are set out on a simple grid, which enhances and frames the several high-quality, listed buildings within Colquhoun Square.

 “it's bigger on the inside”, Edinburgh (contract value not for publication)